evernym/verity-sdk/README.md

 ## 1. Stand up a Verity server instance in the cloud

-Contact your Evernym account manager for instructions.
+Evernym will stand up a Verity server instance for you and provision it.
+Contact us for instructions on connecting to it.

-## Firewall Rules
+### Firewall Rules

-Using the Verity server instance requires the following rules in your firewall:
+Using the Verity SDK requires the following rules in your firewall:

 | Direction | Protocol | Port           | MIME Type                |
 | --------- | -------- | -------------- | -------------------------|